denten-books/plain-text/2-device.md

 I mean this literally: simulated text comprises a part of the same computational platform that powers drones and aircraft carriers.
-Today, computer servers in the service of the world's largest purveyors of literature service also air traffic control and covert intelligence [@soyata_combat:_2012; @logicworks_government_2015].
+Today, computer servers in the service of the world's largest purveyors of literature service also air traffic control and covert intelligence agencies [@soyata_combat:_2012; @logicworks_government_2015].

-These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg press. *Simulated text*, as I have been calling it here, no longer plays by the same rules as print.
+These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg press.
+Simulated text, as I have been calling it here, no longer plays by the same rules as print.
 The bibliographic illusion veils machine internals.
-My task in this chapter is to perceive the Turing machine, the blueprint for all computation, within the electronic book.
+My task in this chapter is to perceive a Turing machine, the blueprint for all computation, within the electronic book.
 In doing so, the literary device, itself a powerful computer, will therefore gain meaning as a mechanism for generalized symbolic manipulation.
-At the same time, I aim to place the modern computer itself within the long history of the book, as a piece of literary technology.
-To achieve my task, I will construct several pre-histories of the literary device, first as a formal technique, then as a thought experiment, and finally as a control mechanism.
+At the same time, I aim to place the modern computer itself within the long history of the book, as a piece of literary (and not just mathematical) technology.
+To achieve my task, I will construct several pre-histories of the literary device, first as formal technique, then as thought experiment, and finally as control mechanism.
 To preserve a sense of human agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance; and to bring it back under the purview of interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
 most worthy of thought and questioning remains the mystery of